IQoro on prescription

 How to get IQoro on prescription

-IQoro is still a new device to many health professionals.
-Some might have heard of it briefly and some might not have heard of it at all yet.
-And some have been recommending IQoro to their patients for years already.
+However, IQoro is still a new device to many healthcare professionals.
+While some have prescribed it for years, others might not have heard of it at all yet.

-That’s why, during your next appointment, you might need to tell your healthcare contact that you have heard about this treatment and would like them to see if this could be an option for your symptoms.
+That’s why you might need to tell your healthcare contact that IQoro exists, and ask them to see if this could be an option for your symptoms.

 What might your GP say?